rhmodding/Tickompiler/docs/engines.rst

 Bunny Hop (8)
 -------------

-Bunny Hop does not use any macros/subs for cues.
+Bunny Hop does not use any subs for cues.

 0x100 - Spawn Animal
 ~~~~~~~~~~~~~~~~~~~~